wp-plugins/share-on-xing/readme.txt

 Optional configuration:

-[layout:] defines the look of the button, determined by counter position and shape.
+[layout]: defines the look of the button, determined by counter position and shape.
 Possible values are:

 With counters

-* [default-top] rectangular shape with counter balloon top
+* *default-top* rectangular shape with counter balloon top
-* [square-right] square shape with counter balloon on the right
+* *square-right* square shape with counter balloon on the right
-* [default-right] rectangular shape with counter balloon the right
+* *default-right* rectangular shape with counter balloon the right

 Without counters

-* [default]
+* *default*
-* [square]
+* *square*
-* [small_square]
+* *small_square*

-[lang:] defines the language in which the information shown by the button is displayed.
+[lang]: defines the language in which the information shown by the button is displayed.
 Default value is 'en' (English), can be set to 'de' (German).

-[url:] URL to be shared when clicking the button.
+[url]: URL to be shared when clicking the button.
 Needs to be a valid URL.
 Current URL is used if none is provided.

 == Installation ==